eGain/egain-android-messaging/eG-sample-messaging/readme.md

                     }"
 }
 ```
-For any messages received after this, the follow will always be received.
+For any messages received after this, the follow is received.
 ```java

 {